rikayi/causalimpact/README.md

 X = 100 + arma_process.generate_sample(nsample=100)
 y = 1.2 * X + np.random.normal(size=100)
 y[70:] += 5

 data = pd.DataFrame({'y': y, 'X': X}, columns=['y', 'X'])
 pre_period = [0, 69]
 post_period = [70, 99]

 ci = CausalImpact(data, pre_period, post_period)
 print(ci.summary())
+print(ci.summary(output='report'))
 ci.plot()
 ```

 ![alt text](https://raw.githubusercontent.com/dafiti/causalimpact/master/examples/ci_plot.png)

+## Differences Between Python and R Packages
+One thing you'll notice when using this package is that sometimes results will converge to be similar to the R package output and at times it may yield different conclusions.

+This is a quite complex topic and we have discussed it more throroughly on the issues number [#34](https://github.com/dafiti/causalimpact/issues/34), [#37](https://github.com/dafiti/causalimpact/issues/37) and [#40](https://github.com/dafiti/causalimpact/issues/40) which we highly recommend the reading.

+In a nutshell, Python implementation relies on [statsmodels](https://github.com/statsmodels/statsmodels) which uses a classical Kalman Filter approach for solving the statespace equations whereas R\`s uses a Bayesian approach (from [bsts](https://github.com/cran/bsts) package) with a stochastic Kalman Filter technique; both algorithms are expected to converge to similar final statespace solution [(ref)](https://stackoverflow.com/questions/57300211/local-level-model-not-fully-optimizing-irregular-state/57316141?noredirect=1#comment101157526_57316141).

+Still, despite the similarities, both packages uses different assumptions for prior initalizations as well as for steps involved in the optimization process: while in R we find an approach that relies on user prior knowledge, Python uses classical statistical techniques aiming to maximize the likelihood function expressed in terms of the structural time series components.

+As we discuss in the previously mentioned issues, it's hard to tell which is right or "more right"; each package has its own assumptions and its own techniques making it up for the final user to decide what is appropriate or not.
+We recommend comparing results from both packages in your use cases to have a more general idea whether there's convergence in conclusions or not.

+As a final note, when using this Python package, **we highly recommend setting the prior as None** like so:

+    ci = CausalImpact(data, pre_period, post_period, prior_level_sd=None)

+This will let statsmodel itself do the optimization for the prior on the local level component.
+If you feel confident that your local level prior should be a given specific value (say `0.01`), then it's probably ok to use it there (only if confident as otherwise you run the risk of ending up with sub-optimal solutions in the end).

 ## Contributing, Bugs, Questions
 Contributions are more than welcome!
 If you want to propose new changes, fix bugs or improve something feel free to fork the repository and send us a Pull Request.
-You can also open new `Issues` for reporting bugs and general problems.
+You can also open new [`Issues`](https://github.com/dafiti/causalimpact/issues) for reporting bugs and general problems.